 - 1: FINE ARTS or SPEECH: Music, Art, Drama or Speech

 23 Total credits (units)

-Epic Charter Schools examines prior as well as concurrent learning experiences outside of traditional school perimeters.
-A submitted portfolio can provide the basis for assessing and awarding credits for appropriate learning experience.
-Please contact Graduate Support for additional information.
+EPIC Charter Schools can award high school credit for learning experiences taken outside of traditional school perimeters.
+A submitted portfolio can provide the basis for assessing and awarding credits for the appropriate learning experience.
+Please contact the teacher for additional information.

-Click the linked text below for designated assessments and scores.
+See the chart below for the designated assessment list and scores.